whatphilipcodes/sam-aging/README.md

 ### Understanding

 The SAM model is designed to transform facial images to show how a person might look at different ages.
-Under the hood it is comprised of two neural networks:
+Under the hood, it is composed of two neural networks:

 - A StyleGAN-based `generator` to create realistic faces
 - An age `regression network` to guide the transformation